-Furthermore, ETF performance may not exactly match the performance of the index or market benchmark that the ETF is designed to track because 1) the ETF will incur expenses and transaction costs not incurred by any applicable index or market benchmark; 2) certain securities comprising the index or market benchmark tracked by the ETF may, from time to time, temporarily be unavailable, and 3) supply and demand in the market for either the ETF and/or for the securities held by the ETF may cause the ETF shares to trade at a premium or discount to the actual net asset value of the securities owned by the ETF.
-Certain ETF strategies may from time to time include the purchase of fixed income, commodities, foreign securities, American Depositary Receipts, or other securities for which expenses and commission rates could be higher than normally charged for exchange-traded equity securities, and for which market quotations or valuation may be limited or inaccurate. clients should be aware that to the extent they invest in ETF securities they will pay two levels of advisory compensation - advisory fees charged by Berkshire plus any advisory fees charged by the investment advisor of the ETF.
-This scenario may cause a higher advisory cost (and potentially lower investment returns) than if a client purchased the ETF directly.
+Furthermore, ETF performance may not exactly match the performance of the index or market benchmark that the ETF is designed to track because 1) the ETF will incur expenses and transaction costs not incurred by any applicable index or market benchmark; 2) certain securities comprising the index or market benchmark tracked by the ETF may, from time to time, temporarily be unavailable, and 3) supply and demand in the market for either the ETF and/or for the securities held by the ETF may cause the ETF sharess to trade at a premium or discount to the actual net asset value of the securities owned by the ETF.
+Certain ETF strategies may from time to time include the purchase of fixed income, commodities, foreign securities, American Depositary Receipts, or other securities for which expenses and commission rates could be higher than normally charged for exchange-traded equity securities, and for which market quotations or valuation may be limited or inaccurate. clients should be aware that to the extent they invest in ETF securities they will pay two levels of advisory compensation - advisory fees charged by Berkshire plus any advisory fees charged by the investment returns) than if a client purchased the ETF directly.